 Warfare has been described as “interminable boredom punctuated by moments of terror.”
-It’s a description that could be equally applied to manual certificate management.
+It’s a description that could be equally applied to manual SSL/TLS certificate management.
 Every day, your business is under attack from blackhats, greyhats, nation state hackers, bored script kiddies and bots, as well as anything and everything else probing your systems for vulnerabilities.

 Most of the time, they don’t get very far.
 Most of the time, your cyber defenses work just as they’re supposed to, repelling both dumb and smart attempts at infiltration.
 Every once in a while, though, an expired certificate slips through the net and then it’s open season on your network.